diegoarvz4/react-bookstore/README.md

 # React Bookstore CMS

-> This is an organizer for a book library, that currently lets you add and remove books.
+> This is an organizer for a book library, that currently lets you add, filter and remove books.

 # Screenshot